WICG/view-transitions/explainer.md

 1. When the user presses "Click Me" and a navigation is initiated on the old Document, create the following pseudo-elements in the top layer[^1].
 Note that a shared element must not be nested inside another shared element :

     a.
-A container pseudo-element and child replaced pseudo-element for each element with the sharedId attribute.
-These are identified via ::shared-container(#sharedId) and ::shared-old(#sharedId) respectively.
+A container pseudo-element and child replaced pseudo-element for each element with the `sharedid` attribute.
+These are identified via ::shared-container(shared_id) and ::shared-old(shared_id) respectively, where shared_id is the value of the `sharedid` attribute.

     b.
 A replaced pseudo-element for the root/html element identified via ::shared-old-root.